eaudeweb/drupal-deploy-action/README.md

 ## Inputs

-- `project_dir`      - Absolute path where the project root is configured (where live symlink exists)
+- `project_dir`      - Absolute path where the project root is configured
+- `artifacts_dir`    - Absolute path where the artifacts will be stored
 - `release_id`       - Name of the release where new release is installed (e.g. release-68cdf63)
 - `release_filename` - Name of the resulted release archive (e.g. release-68cdf63.tar.gz)
 - `ssh_user`         - SSH user account